 When Jerry retired and moved to Montana, he took what he had learned, researched some more and went all the way with an unbelievable facility for his tropical bonsai!

-For me the most interesting part, in addition to his trees, is what I read about the floor and drainage system.
+For me the most interesting part, in addition to his beautiful bonsai, is what I read about the floor and drainage system.

 If you are seriously considering expanding your indoor growing space, take a look at this must-read lighting article on Jerry’s site.